FreedomOnTheMove/documentation/aws_rds.md

 ---

-These databases are publically accessible by members of the security group.
+These databases are publicly accessible by members of the security group.

 Ideally Multi-AZ deployments would be used but the current selections are price conscientious.